john-sime/us-election-predict/README.md

 * Republican model: R = -4.43007293 + 4.37198629 * d + 5.54786465 * r + 4.50305536 * o
 * Other model: O = 5.22353513 - 5.24779223 * d - 5.24266692 * r - 4.21208382 * o

-(note that d, r and o are the predictors representing the polling data for Democrats, Republicans and other respectively).
+(note that d, r and o are the predictors representing the polling data for Democrats, Republicans and other respectively)

 These formulae look a little weird, however when you consider that d+r+o=1 (i.e. vote share equals 100%) and let m=r-d (the Republican margin), then these formulae transform into:
 * Democrat model: D = 0.491830775 - 0.590508475 * m - 0.576204735 * o
 * Republican model: R = 0.52985254 + 0.58793918 * m - 0.45687011 * o